 One would have thought that by now, airlines would have got there acts together and standardised baggage limits.
 Sadly it is not to be.

-Our intercontinental flight to Lima is with British Airways who, very generously, allow us two carry-on bags each weighing no more than a very generous 23kg (I don’t think I have ever checked in that amount of luggage, let alone carried it on board!).
-At the other extreme Aerolineas Argentinas permit just 5kg carry-on.
-The BA limit is absurdly generous but to get within the Aerolineas Argentinas limit we would have to wear every piece of clothing we posses and still have to leave our electric toothbrush behind!
+British Airways very generously, allow two carry-on bags each weighing no more than 23kg!
+I don’t think I have ever checked in that amount of luggage, let alone carried it on board!).
+Most other airlines permit allow somewhere between 5 and 10 kg carry-on.

-Travelling around Asia last year, we checked in online and printed our boarding passes thus bypassing the check-in desk and avoiding the potential risk of being stopped and our bags weighed .
-At the boarding gate we just pretended our bags were as light as a feather and sauntered through.
-In over 20 flights, didn’t get asked to check in our bags once.
-We were generally carrying around 10 kg compared with the allowance of usually 7kg.
-Let’s hope it is as easy in South America.
+Our bags usually weigh in at around 10kg.
+To avoid having to check bags we always check in online and printour boarding passes.
+That way we can usually bypass the check-in desk and avoid the risk of being stopped and our bags weighed .
+At the boarding gate we just pretend our bags were as light as a feather and generally saunter through.
+In over 50 flights over the last couple of years we haven’t been asked to check in our bags once.

 These clearly make up the biggest volume of stuff in my bag and include:

 - Rohan lightweight hiking trousers (pants if you are American!)

 - Rohan travel chinos ( for the rare occasions I need to be smart!)